 Server - Contents

-With the initial virtual environment described in the Flask 3pg Site and assuming a Debian 10 environment with iRedmail functional.
-Upload the secmain.zip file to your home directory.
+With the initial virtual environment described in the Flask 3pg Site and assuming a Ubuntu server environment with iRedmail functional.
+Upload the flklogin.zip (55Kb) file to your home directory.

 Running the App as a Service

-In preparing the app to run through at webserver, one could use uwsgi and by doing the following:
+In preparing the app to run through at webserver, one is recommend to use uwsgi then setup as a service.
+Take the following steps and by creating the file: wsgi.py

 Enter the following commands: